UniversalDependencies/docs/workgroups/core.md

 In an unmarked declarative sentence, the core argument preceding the verb is the subject, and if there is another core argument following the verb, it is the object.
-A finite verb agrees in number with its subject:
+A finite verb agrees in person and number with its subject:

 * _The boy eats one apple._
 * _The boy eats many apples._